cjmcdonald42/rpslv/README.md

    This repo was created with my PTech Students as a learning project for Python and GitHub.
    To contribute to this repo, please fork and create a branch for each new issue or enchancement you wish to work on.
-When complete, submit a pull request and link to the issue.
+When complete, submit a pull request to squash and merge your code and link it to the issue you are addressing.